bethelju/React-Sudoku/README.md

 ## How does the backtracking algorithm work?

 Sudoku solving is NP-complete, meaning that unless we figure out how to solve another NP-hard problem in polynomial time then solving sudoku will remain nonpolynomial.
-Fortunately for us, a solution can be verified in polynomial time which comes in handy later.

 The backtracking algorithm works by finding an unfilled square, trying a valid random number between 1 and 9 in the square, and recursively calling itself.
 If the recursive path cannot find a valid solution for a particular recursive path, the path returns and a different number is tried.